Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

+This section contains a proof for Theorem~\ref{thm:lin}, which assumes $S$ is correct.
+In particular, we show that the output of every client satisfies~$G$ also in executions with concurrent or overlapping operations.
+The check for conflicts, applied after simulating the client's pending-self operations, ensures that the client's response remains unchanged regardless of whether the pending-other operations execute before the operation itself or not.

-\begin{lemma} If the server is correct, then every history~$\sigma$ is linearizable w.r.t.~$F'$.
-Moreover, if the clients execute all operations sequentially, then $\sigma$ is linearizable w.r.t.~$F$. \end{lemma}
+\begin{lemma} If the server is correct, then every history~$\sigma$ is linearizable w.r.t.~$G$. \end{lemma}

 \begin{proof} Recall that~$\sigma$ consists of invocation and response events.
+We now explain how to construct a sequential permutation~$\pi$ of $\sigma$.
+We often rely on the correspondence between the pair of invocation and response events of one operation in $\sigma$ and the operation itself; hence, we sometimes treat $\pi$ as a sequence of operations to simplify the terminology.

-We construct a sequential permutation~$\pi$ of $\sigma$ in terms of the operations associated to the events in~$\sigma$.
-Note that a client sends an $\str{invoke}$ message with his operation to the server, the server assigns a sequence number to the operation and sends it back.
-The client then computes the response and sends a signed \str{commit} message to~$S$, containing the operation and its sequence number.
+For the construction of $\pi$, note that a client sends an $\str{invoke}$ message with his operation~$o$ to the server (L\ref{c:op:end}), the server assigns a sequence number to $o$, and sends it back (L\ref{s:invoke:begin}--L\ref{s:invoke:end}).
+Since $S$ is correct, this is also the sequence number of~$o$.
+The client then computes the response and sends a signed \str{commit} message to~$S$, containing the operation and its sequence number, and also outputs the response (L\ref{c:reply:begin}--L\ref{c:reply:end}).
+Let $\pi$ consist of all events in $\sigma$, ordered first by the sequence number of the corresponding operation and including the invocation before the response with the same sequence number.

+As the server is correct, she processes $\str{invoke}$ messages in the order they are received and assigns sequence numbers accordingly.
+This implies that if an operation~$o'$ is invoked after an operation~$o$ completes, then the sequence number of $o'$ is higher than~$o$'s.
+Hence, $\pi$ preserves the real-time order of~$\sigma$, which is the second property of linearizability.

+We now show the first property of linearizability, i.e., that $\pi$ is also a view of $\sigma$ for all clients w.r.t. $G$.
+The sequence~$\pi$ is a view of $\sigma$ at a client~$C_i$ if it satisfies three conditions (Definition~\ref{def:view}).
+The first conditions holds because $\pi$ is constructed as a permutation of $\sigma$.
 Since each executed operation appears in $\sigma$ in terms of its invocation and response events, $\pi$ contains all operations of all clients.

-We order $\pi$ by the sequence number of the operations.
-If the server is correct she processes $\str{invoke}$ messages in the order they are received and assigns sequence numbers accordingly.
-This implies that if an operation~$o'$ is invoked after an operation~$o$ completes, then the sequence number of $o'$ is higher than~$o$'s.
-Hence, $\pi$ preserves the real-time order of~$\sigma$.
+This implies the second condition of a view.
+It remains to show that $\pi$ satisfies the sequential specification of~$G$.